apjanke/highlight.js/extra/3RD_PARTY_QUICK_START.md

 ## Getting Started

-So you'd like to create and share you're own language for Highlight.js.
+So you'd like to create and share your own language for Highlight.js.
 That's awesome.

 Take a look at some of the real-life examples first: